-In 2010, Saskia Rühl started on her path in marine research at the University of Hull’s Scarborough Campus.
-Here she completed her BSc Coastal Marine Biology and came to the decision to further pursue marine sciences academically.
-Consequently, she went on to complete an MRes Marine Biology at Plymouth University, during which she made contacts at Plymouth Marine Laboratory and completed a 9-month independent research project.
-The project was supervised by Dr Ana M. Queirós and aimed to investigate the effects of long-term exposure to ocean acidification and warming juvenile on shell growth patterns in juvenile gastropod.
-After completing her MRes in 2014, Saskia moved on to other occupations but soon returned to marine research.
+Saskia Rühl started her career in marine research at the University of Hull, where she carried out a BSc Coastal Marine Biology.
+She then went on to complete an MRes Marine Biology at Plymouth University, during which she completed a 9-month independent research project aimed to investigate the effects of long-term exposure to ocean acidification and warming on shell growth patterns in juvenile gastropods.
 In the year leading up to the start of her PhD, she worked at PML as part of the Marine Ecology and Biodiversity group.
-Starting on a voluntary basis she moved on to an independent lab technician role and was able to contribute to the execution of several different projects, focussing on benthic ecosystem processes.
+Between 2016 and 2020, Saskia carried out her PhD titled “Temporal variability in benthic-pelagic exchanges: Seasonal cycles, inter-and multiannual variability, and long-term climate change driven trends” at PML and Southampton University.

 Saskia is currently employed as a Postdoctoral Scientist at the Helmholtz Zentrum Geesthacht, where she investigates plankton and marine snow in European coastal and shelf seas using a combination of pictorial, oceanographic and biochemical data sets.

 Contact: Dr Paul Somerfield